-We live on Harrison Lake and offer boat elopement packages to get to some absolutely amazing locations.
+We live near Harrison Lake and are happy to recommend boat tours that can take you to some absolutely amazing locations around Harrison Lake.
 Another great option is to rent boats out of Granville Island (https://boatrentalsvancouver.com/).
 They offer many sizes of boats.

 Option 2.
 Hire a larger boat for your larger wedding